mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The material on language gives some basic guidelines on names and words used by the Aslan.
 Players may wish to use Aslan names (if so, they are encouraged to pick relatively pronounceable ones!).
-There is no necessity for doing so, though it adds to the flavour and atmosphere of the game.
+There is no necessity for doing so, though it adds to the flavor and atmosphere of the game.

 Even when names from the Aslan language are chosen, these are